 The length of your Apprenticeship depends on the type of programme but in general it takes between one and two years.

-Apprentices must be aged over 16 years old, not already have a degree or other Level 4 qualification and not be on any other government-funded training.
-You will need to provide them with contract of employment, working a minimum of 30 hours per week.
+Apprentices must be aged over 16 years old.
+You will need to provide them with a contract of employment, working a minimum of 30 hours per week.

-Apprentices get paid a minimum of £3.50 per hour for apprentices under 19 or 19 or over and in the first year of their Apprenticeship.
+Apprentices get paid a minimum of £3.70 per hour for apprentices under 19 or 19 or over and in the first year of their apprenticeship.
 Apprentices aged 19 and above in the second year of study will be entitled to the age-related rate.
 However, many apprentices get paid much more than this.
-Apprentices must also be paid for the time they spend studying at College.
+Apprentices must also be paid for the time they spend studying at college.
 For more information on the National Minimum Wage visit www.gov.uk

 Costs vary according to the company size and age of apprentice.
 Please contact us for further details.